-- Computer room-use one-sided paper for drafts & regular paper for final copies of manuscripts, etc. - Use the copier in the lunch room. - Answering the phone & taking messages (remember to remove gloves before answering phone). - The "Employee Responsibility List", which contains a listing of lab jobs and the responsible person, is posted by the lab computers, and can be found on the lab WIKI.
+- Computer room use scrap paper (i.e., one side has been used) if available, for drafts and new sheets of paper for final copies of manuscripts, etc. - Use the copier in the lunch room. - Answering the phone and taking messages (remember to remove gloves before answering phone). - The "Employee Responsibility List", which contains a listing of lab jobs and the responsible person, is posted by the lab computers, and can be found on the lab WIKI.
 Refer to this list for help with familiarizing yourself with the lab.

-IV.
-Emergency Procedure
+IV. \\Emergency Procedure\\

-\\In the event of an emergency, the fire alarm will go off and keep sounding until the Fire Department gets here and turns it off.
+In the event of an emergency, the fire alarm will go off and keep sounding until the Fire Department gets here and turns it off.
 Martin is responsible for clearing the lab.
 If he is out of town, Sherry and Nicole are in charge of the evacuation.

 Blue tiles on the floor indicate an exit from the lab.

-Turn off any bunsen burner you have on & immediately leave the lab.
+Turn off any bunsen burner you have on and immediately leave the lab.